zhangtreefish/Project-1-for-Full-Stack-Web-Developer-Nanodegree/README.md

 Please go to http://zhangtreefish.github.io/movie-trailer/ to see a short list of my favorite films, and click on the poster to view the trailer.
-If prefer to run the project by yourself, please install python,clone the repository and run 'python fresh_tomato.py' at the bash command.
+If prefer to run the project by yourself, please install python,clone the repository and run 'python fresh_tomato.py' at the bash command of the project directory.

 Project Details
 ---------------